Clara Maass: Yellow fever studies

-The number one cause of death during the Spanish-American war was typhoid fever, which accounted for 87 percent of all deaths from disease in the national encampments.
+The number one cause of death during the Spanish-American war was typhoid fever, which accounted for 87 percent of deaths from disease in the national encampments.
 Yellow fever was also a problem in soldiers during the Spanish-American war, along with malaria, surpassing death on the battlefield and battle wounds.

 Shortly after finishing her second assignment with the army, Maass returned to Cuba in October 1900 after being summoned by William C. Gorgas, who was working with the U.S. Army's Yellow Fever Commission.
-The commission, headed by Major Walter Reed, was established during the post-war occupation of Cuba in order to investigate yellow fever, which was endemic in Cuba.
-One of the commission's goals was to determine if the disease was spread through mosquito bites or by contact with contaminated objects.
+The commission, headed by Major Walter Reed, was established during the post-war occupation of Cuba to investigate yellow fever, which was endemic in Cuba.
+One of its goals was to determine if the disease was spread through mosquito bites or by contact with contaminated objects.

-The Commission recruited human subjects because they did not know of any animals that could contract yellow fever.
+The Commission recruited human subjects because they did not know any animals that could contract yellow fever.
 In the first recorded instance of informed consent in human experiments, volunteers were told that participation in the studies might cause their deaths.
 As an incentive, volunteers were paid US$100 (approximately $ today), with an additional $100 if the volunteer became ill.

-In March 1901, Maass volunteered to be bitten by a Culex fasciata mosquito (now called Aedes aegypti) that had been allowed to feed on yellow fever patients.
-Out of 19 volunteers, she was the only female and American.
+In March 1901, Maass volunteered to be bitten by a Culex fasciata mosquito (now called Aedes aegypti) that had fed on yellow fever patients.
+Of 19 volunteers, she was the only female and American.
 By this time, the researchers were certain that mosquitoes were the route of transmission, but lacked the scientific evidence to prove it because some volunteers who were bitten remained healthy.
-Maass continued to volunteer for experiments and would send her mother all of the money she was given.
+Maass continued to volunteer for experiments and sent her mother the money she was given.

 Maass was first bitten by mosquitoes in March of 1901, and then again in May, June, and finally in August.
 In those months she had come in contact with the yellow fever mosquitoes seven times.
-During her first bite, she had become ill but had only showed minor symptoms; this led researchers to believe that she was not immune, so they continued to research and test with Clara as their live subject.
+During her first bite, she became ill but only showed minor symptoms; this led researchers to believe she was not immune, so they continued to research and test with Clara as their live subject.

 Motives

 Firsthand accounts of Clara's motives are lacking.
 Sensationalized newspaper headlines portrayed her death as the result of financial desperation ("Sold Her Life for $100”) or the need to help her mother.
-Enrique Chaves-Carballo gives mostly personal reasons for participation, namely, the desire to both supplement her income and to acquire immunity to the disease.
+Enrique Chaves-Carballo gives mostly personal reasons for participation, namely the desires to supplement her income and acquire immunity to the disease.
 Frieda Paton states that Maass believed it would help make her a better nurse since she would have a better understanding of what it is like to have the disease.
 Eleanor Krohn Herrmann argues that her reasons were fundamentally humanitarian, citing her knowledge of the severity of the disease and her lifelong desire to alleviate the suffering of others.